defenseunicorns/leapfrogai/README.md

 ### Accessing the UI

-LeapfrogAI is integrated with UDS Core services that provide authentication services via KeyCloak.
+LeapfrogAI is integrated with the UDS Core KeyCloak service, which provides authentication via SSO.
 Below are general instructions for accessing the LeapfrogAI UI after a successful UDS deployment of UDS Core and LeapfrogAI.

 1. Connect to the KeyCloak admin panel
   a.
 Run the following to get a port-forwarded tunnel:  `uds zarf connect keycloak`